Surge protectors are all the same, right? Why do you need a special one for your garage?

 I really can’t say enough good things about the Yellow Jacket 5138.
 It’s solid enough so I never worry about accidentally hitting it or dropping something heavy on it accidentally.
 It’s got a high enough joule rating so it can take most surges that come its way.

-At just over $20, this is easily my favorite general use garage surge protector.
+It’s a great surge protector at a good price, so this is easily my favorite general use garage surge protector.

-BESTTEN Workshop Surge Protector
+Best Value Surge Protector: BESTTEN Workshop Surge Protector

 Pound for pound, the Yellow Jacket 5138 is better than the BESTTEN Workshop Surge Protector.